 One should notice that in a threshold graph, two vertices with the same degree have the same open neighborhood if they are nonadjacent and the same closed neighborhood if they are adjacent.
-Thus, in threshold graphs, the labels of the vertices do not really affect the layout produced by Algorithm MinCut, because whether or not there is an edge between $v_i$ and $v_j$ for $1 \leq i < j \leq n$ is independent of the labels of the vertices, and depends only on to which sets of the threshold partition they belong to.
+Thus, in threshold graphs, the labels of the vertices do not really affect the layout produced by Algorithm MinCut, because whether or not there is an edge between $v_i$ and $v_j$ for $1 \le i < j \le n$ is independent of the labels of the vertices, and depends only on which sets of the threshold partition they belong to.
 The reason we include the labels in the description of the algorithm is that the labels simplify the discussions in the proofs.
-One should note that the labels do indeed affect the layout produced by the algorithm if the algorithm is run on a graph that is not a threshold graph.
+One should note that the labels do indeed affect the layout produced by the algorithm if the algorithm is run on a graph